 When evaluating potential intentional tort cases, a careful examination of the facts and circumstances surrounding the offending act must begin immediately.
 This investigation requires an attorney:

 - to identify the relationship between the target defendant and a relevant third party,

 - to look for a ‘special relationship’ between the offending party and the victim, and in certain cases,

 - to determine if any similar conduct was committed on a prior occasion and was thereafter made known to an employer, business owner, or landlord.

 If the intentional act occurs under circumstances in which insurance coverage is not available, immediately identifying attachable personal assets that can be collected may be the only way to obtain financial compensation in the aftermath of injury.
 The attorneys at Allen & Allen have experience pursuing meaningful recovery for the victims of intentional torts.
-If you or someone you know has been injured by the intentional conduct of another call us for a free consultation.
+If you or someone you know has been injured by the intentional conduct of another call us for a free consultation at 866-388-1307.